-The Everglades is home to over 350 species of wildlife including alligators, birds and mammals such as the Florida Panther!
-Although we’d like to say it’s possible to spot all of these wild animals on one airboat ride, we’d be lying.
-Not just because an hour isn’t long enough to experience every part of the swamp, but because some of the wildlife only comes alive in the night.
-Many animals sleep during the day and hunt during the night, while others such as our sloths, tend to snooze all day long.
+Fun fact: The Everglades is home to over 350 species of wildlife!
+Although we’d like to say it’s possible to spot all of these wild animals on one Orlando airboat ride, we’d be lying.
+Not just because an hour isn’t long enough to experience every part of the swamp, but some of the wildlife only comes out to play at night.

-So, if you and your family can’t decide whether to take an airboat ride during the day or the night, we’re sharing some details to help with the decision-making process.
-We recommend that if you ever get the chance to go on more than one Orlando airboat ride, try and switch it up to a different time so you can really experience the animals in their natural habitat!
+So, if you and your family can’t decide whether to take an airboat tour during the day or at night, we’re sharing some tips that will help.
+We recommend that if you ever get the chance to go on more than one of the best Orlando airboat rides, switch it up to a different time so you can experience as many animals as possible close in personal in their natural habitat!

-Whether you choose to take an Orlando airboat ride during the day or at night, there will always be tons of animals out for you to discover… after all, the swamp is their forever home!
+Whether you choose to take an Everglades airboat tour during the day or at night, there will always be tons of animals out for you to spot during your Orlando airboat ride… after all, the swamp is their “home, sweet, home!”